rickiepark/keras-ko/templates/getting_started/faq.md

 - Make sure your dataset yields batches with a fixed static shape.
 A TPU graph can only process inputs with a constant shape.
 - Make sure you are able to read your data fast enough to keep the TPU utilized.
 Using the [TFRecord format](https://www.tensorflow.org/tutorials/load_data/tfrecord) to store your data may be a good idea.
+- Consider running multiple steps of gradient descent per graph execution in order to keep the TPU utilized.
+You can do this via the `experimental_steps_per_execution` argument `compile()`.
+It will yield a significant speed up for small models.

 ---